 Locally operated teahouses provide accommodation along the Langtang trail.
 Room prices range from USD 5 to 15 per night, depending on altitude and season.

-In lower villages, such as Syabrubesi and Lama Hotel, rooms typically cost USD 5 to 8 for a basic twin-sharing room.
-As you move farther toward Langtang Village and Kyanjin Gompa, prices increase to USD 10–15 due to transportation challenges and supply logistics.
+In lower villages such as Syabrubesi and Lama Hotel, rooms typically cost USD 5 to 8 for a basic twin-sharing room.
+As you move toward Langtang Village and Kyanjin Gompa, prices increase to USD 10 to 15 due to transportation challenges and supply logistics.

 During peak trekking seasons in spring and autumn, private rooms can fill quickly.
-While prices do not increase dramatically, availability becomes limited at higher elevations.
+Prices do not increase dramatically, but availability becomes limited at higher elevations.

 Additional lodge charges to budget for: